-Chapter Page
+Chapt er

 1. Introduction

 1.1 History of Program.1-11.2 Map of ADD, HDO, MPO Boundaries.1-21.3 Purpose of Public Involvement Plan.1-3

 2. Regional Transportation Committee

-2.1 Introduction.2-12.2 Regional Transportation Committee Bylaws.2-22.3 Regional Transportation Committee Goals & Objectives.2-62.4 Regional Transportation Committee Membership.2-102.5 Committee Plan of Activities.2-11
+2.1 Introduction2-12.2 Regional Transportation Committee Bylaws2-22.3 Regional Transportation Committee Goals & Objectives2-62.4 Regional Transportation Committee Membership2-102.5 Committee Plan of Activities2-11

 3. Public Involvement

-3.1 Introduction.
-3-1 3.2 List of Resources.
-3-2 3.3 Groups Addressed.
-3-5
+3.1 Introduction.3-13.2 List of Resources.3-23.3 Groups Addressed.3-5

 4. Socioeconomic Profiles

-4.1 Introduction.4-14.2 Demographic Information.4-14.3 Census Maps.4-24.4 Summary Quick Facts.4-4
+4.1 Introduction4-14.2 Demographic Information4-14.3 Census Maps4-24.4 Summary Quick Facts4-4

 5. Multimodal Contacts

-5.1 Introduction5-15.2 Map of Multimodal Facilities
+5.1 Introduction5-15.2 Map of Multimodal Facilities5-2

 6. Inventory of Local Planning Units

 6.1 Introduction6-16.2 Map of Local Planning Units6-2

-7. Transportation Terms and Acronyms

-Glossary of Commonly used terms
+7. Transportation Terms and Acronyms Glossary of Commonly used terms

-Chapter 1 : Introduction
+Chap ter 1 : Introduction

-1.1 History
+1.1 History of Program

-Kentucky has maintained a statewide transportation planning process since the 1970's through the 15 Area Development Districts (ADDs).
+Kentucky has maintained a statewide transportation planning process since the 1970s through the 15 Area Development Districts (ADDs).
 In 1995 Kentucky expanded and formalized a public involvement process for the statewide transportation planning process in response to the directives of the Intermodal Transportation Efficiency Act of 1991 (ISTEA).
-ISTEA and its successor, The Transportation Equity Act for the 21st Century (TEA-21) enacted in 1998, set the policy directions for more comprehensive public participation in federal and state transportation decision-making.
+ISTEA and its successor, The Transportation Equity Act for the 21 st Century (TEA-21), enacted in 1998, set the policy directions for more comprehensive public participation in federal and state transportation decision-making.
 The Safe, Accountable, Flexible and Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU) passed in 2005.

-SAFETEA_LU addressed challenges such as improving safety and reducing traffic congestion, improving efficiency in freight movement, increasing intermodal connectivity, and protecting the environment.
-Moving Ahead for Progress in the 21st Century Act (MAP-21) passed in 2012.
-MAP-21 built on and refined many of the highway, transit, bike, and pedestrian programs and policies established in the previous bills.
-Most recently the Fixing America's Surface Transportation Act (FAST Act) passed in 2015.
+SAFETEA-LU addressed challenges such as improving safety and reducing traffic congestion, improving efficiency in freight movement, increasing intermodal connectivity, and protecting the environment.
+The Moving Ahead for Progress in the 21 st Century Act (MAP-21) passed in 2012.
+MAP- 21 built on and refined many of the other highway, transit, bike, and pedestrian programs and policies established in the previous bills.
+The Fixing America's Surface Transportation Act (FAST Act) passed in 2015.
+The FAST Act maintained a focus on safety, continued the established structure of the various highway-related programs, and focused on efforts to streamline project delivery.
+It also provided, for the first time, a dedicated source of federal dollars for freight projects.
+On November 15, 2021, the Infrastructure Investment and Jobs Act ((IIJA)(Public Law 117-58, also known as the "Bipartisan Infrastructure Law") was signed into law.
+The IIJA builds on previous legislation related to transportation planning, created more than a dozen new highway programs, and provides more opportunities for local governments and non-traditional entities to access funding.

-The FAST Act maintains a focus on safety, keeps intact the established structure of the various highway-related programs and continues efforts to streamline project delivery.
-It also provides, for the first time, a dedicated sources of federal dollars for freight projects.
-These Congressional acts authorize all on-going federal-aid transportation programs.
-There are critical components of each piece of legislation that require input at the early stages of the planning process from local government, communities, interest groups, regional governments and citizens.
+There are critical components of each piece of legislation that require input at the early stages of the planning process from local government, communities, interest groups, regional governments, and citizens.
 Among the most essential provisions are the following:

-- Federal reliance on the statewide transportation process, established under ISTEA, as the primary mechanism for cooperative transportation decision making - Coordination of statewide planning with metropolitan planning - Opportunity for public involvement provided throughout the planning process - Emphasis on fiscal constraint and public involvement in the development of a three-year Statewide Transportation Improvement Program (STIP) - Emphasis on involving and considering the concerns of Tribal governments in planning - State development of statewide transportation plans and programs.
+- Federal reliance on the statewide transportation process, established under ISTEA, as the primary mechanism for cooperative transportation decision making - Coordination of statewide planning with metropolitan planning; - Opportunity for public involvement provided throughout the planning process; - Emphasis on fiscal constraint and public involvement in the development of a three-year Statewide Transportation Improvement Program (STIP); - Emphasis on involving and considering the concerns of Tribal governments in planning; - State development of statewide transportation plans and programs.